Home improvements vs moving house – which one is right for you?

 How much can I add to the value of my home?

-It’s also worth noting that most areas will have a ceiling price – the maximum value your home will reach, regardless of what improvements you make.
+- Most areas will have a ceiling price.
+This is the maximum value your home will reach, regardless of what improvements you make.
 Before planning any big changes, it could be helpful to speak to a local estate agent or surveyor to find out how far your plans can realistically expect to affect the property’s value.

 Read our guide on how to increase the value of your home.